imgag/ngs-bits/doc/GSvarServer/index.md

     > ./bin/GSvarServer

-You can force the server to ignore the port provided in the config file by using `p` argument and setting your own value:
+You can make the server ignore the port parameter from the config file by using `p` argument and setting your own value:

     > ./bin/GSvarServer -p=8443